1.

 restaurant and bar and beer garden.
 Facilities all around the complex were in

-sitting in the stand pre match but the music coming through the speakers was
+sitting in the stand pre-match, but the music coming through the speakers was

 just too loud.
 It’s great seeing youngsters getting involved at clubs, but

-sometimes they’re quality control on the volume can leave a little to be desired.
+sometimes, the quality control on the volume can leave a little to be desired.

 Just before

-kick-off I succumbed to the aroma from the griddle along with a disappointing
+kick-off, I succumbed to the aroma from the griddle along with a disappointing

-luke warm coffee.
+lukewarm coffee.
 The two smaller and skinnier Nürnberg Bratwurst in a roll

 were outstanding and as good as I’d ever tasted.
+The fellas

-at the counter had explained something to me of which I hadn’t the foggiest?
+at the counter had explained something to me of which I hadn’t the foggiest.
 It

 became clear what it was when I handed the mug back to them and they chased